RAddRiceee/BugPecker/MatcherAndLearner/README.md

 ```

 ### prepare
-prepare the data for training and testing a model.
+Prepare the data for training and testing a model.

 You need to run RevisionAnalyzer web service (see [RevisionAnalyzer](https://github.com/RAddRiceee/BugPecker/tree/master/RevisionAnalyzer) for help) and specify the url of versionInfo service in [config.py](./config.py).
 You need to specify the project data to prepare, take 'tomcat' as an example.